DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Interpreting to Other Platforms

-While data center performance is the primary goal of \FAX, we wish to preserve the optionality to translate \FAX computations into artifacts interpretable by production FL systems.
-For example, if \fedsum is only captured as a \texttt{jnp.sum}, then it may be difficult to tell whether this sum is intended to be \emph{within} a placement (e.g. taking a sum of values placed at the server) or between placements (e.g. taking a sum across clients and transferring the result).
-Below, we discuss how \FAX's implementation enables computing program representations that can be automatically translated to production platforms.
+While data center performance is the primary goal of \FAX, we wish to preserve the optionality to translate \FAX computations into artifacts interpretable by other systems, such as federated learning systems ~\citep{bonawitz2019towards, paulik2021, huba2022}.
+For example, if \oursum is only captured as a \texttt{jnp.sum}, then it may be difficult to tell whether this sum is intended to be \emph{within} a partition group, or across groups in a partition.
+Below, we discuss how \FAX's implementation enables computing program representations that can be automatically translated to other platforms.

-\paragraph{Preserving placement information.} Recall from above that we implement federated building blocks as JAX primitives, and build \FAX computations out of these primitives.
-This has one last key benefit, crucial to integrating with downstream production systems: the ability to preserve information about the federated placement of values, and how they are communicated across a system.
+\paragraph{Preserving partition information.} Recall from above that we implement MapReduce building blocks as JAX primitives, and build \FAX computations out of these primitives.
+This has a key benefit when interpreting out to other systems: the ability to preserve information about how \FAX building blocks are applied to partitioned data, which can inform things like cross-node communication and computation boundaries within a production system.

 JAX's \prim mechanism allows users to inject new symbols into JAX itself, defining how these symbols behave under JAX's functional transformations like \texttt{jax.vmap} and \texttt{jax.grad}.
-These primitives are preserved in JAX's intermediate data structure, the \jaxpr, which is usually lowered into XLA HLO.
+These primitives are preserved in JAX's intermediate data structure, the \jaxpr, which is usually later lowered into XLA HLO.
 By using a custom interpreter, we can instead generate and consume \jaxprs.
 This custom interpreter can use special behavior when it encounters the \FAX-defined symbols injected via the \prim mechanism.
-This preserves information about data placement and device communication patterns, allowing us to translate \jaxprs into computations that can be run by a production FL platform.
+This preserves information about data partitioning and operations within and across partitions, allowing us to translate \jaxprs into computations that can be run by other platforms.

-An example \jaxpr is illustrative.
-In Snippet \ref{snippet:fed_eval}, we define a \FAX program for computing a ``federated loss'', wherein the server broadcasts a model to all clients, each client computes the model's loss on its own data, and the server receives the average loss.

-To obtain a \jaxpr representing this processing pattern, we provide the concrete shape and type of arguments.
-In our example, the model is a float vector of shape \texttt{[2]}, the cohort is a float vector of shape \texttt{[1, 2]}, so there is only a single client.
-The \computeloss function is a simplified linear regression loss, used only for illustrative purposes, defined by